I’ve felt it more and more.

 Ahh yes, Harry Bell.

 His savage jealousy masquerading as a review.
 It hurt me deeply.

 Among the wild parties and celebration’s, amidst my relentless narcotic fornicating driven state, was the spectre of Harry Bell’s proud and spiteful face.
 Mocking me.
-I could almost hear him laughing whenever I was alone.
+I could hear him laughing whenever I was alone.
 I constantly pictured him doing so should my mind wander.

 I became convinced he’d cast a spell on me.
-This was more than public poisonous words.
+This was more than mere public poisonous words.
 They became a part of me, a constant winding wringing blot on my otherwise wonderful existence.

 Then came a light.
 For it was during this same period I met a curious gentleman at a gathering in Germany.

 Such a name.

 I instantly enjoyed Crawl.
 His whole demeanour and spirit.
 He was an aside from everyone else yet a striking presence in the instant.
 As if having vision for the first time.

 He pushed Harry Bell’s cackling firmly into the background as soon as I laid eyes on him.

 We got talking at a strange old gathering, with can you believe, a few Nazi general’s present.
 They were researching black magic and were entertained by Crawl and rather taken by him.
-His works were appreciated it seemed.
 I didn’t mind their presence in the slightest.
 They were jolly decent fellows.
 Fetching too.
 They didn’t want to go war with Britain, at least not yet, but they did want to learn.
 Especially from finer gentleman such as me.
 High living, high society in Britain, these were circles they wished to influence upon ingratiating themselves.

 But oh Crawl.
 Augustine Crawl.
 He was something altogether different.